 Although Jessica Gonzalez recently left Activision Blizzard, she’s still the head of ABetterABK and is fighting for change at the studio and around the industry.
 We’ll continue to provide future updates for this story here on Shacknews.

 Donovan is a young journalist from Maryland, who likes to game.
 His oldest gaming memory is playing Pajama Sam on his mom's desktop during weekends.
 Pokémon Emerald, Halo 2, and the original Star Wars Battlefront 2 were some of the most influential titles in awakening his love for video games.
 After interning for Shacknews throughout college, Donovan graduated from Bowie State University in 2020 with a major in broadcast journalism and joined the team full-time.
-He is a huge Star Wars nerd and film fanatic that will talk with you about movies and games all day.
+He is a huge Scream nerd and film fanatic that will talk with you about movies and games all day.
 You can follow him on twitter @Donimals_